-A committee was appointed under Mr Justice Sankey to investigate individual cases of the over one thousand persons detained in the post-rebellion attempt to crush Irish separatist organisations.
-75 About ninety civil servants were investigated, half of them in the Post Office.
-76 There were immediate protests, especially from Pease in the Irish Post Office, at the deportation on the flimsiest evidence of many postal staff.77 In some civil service cases it is clear that Sankey's inquiries were very brief.
-James Kenny, a civil servant and member of the 4th battalion of the Volunteers active in the GPO garrison was simply asked if he had any knowledge beforehand of the Rising and, on denying any such knowledge, was released.78 Internees who expressed defiance or refused to co-operate were simply continued in detention.79 Thus, except where there was evidence that the civil servant was in a leadership position, or was defiant, they were soon released.
+A committee was appointed under Mr Justice Sankey to investigate individual cases of the thousand plus persons detained in the post-rebellion attempt to crush Irish separatist organisations.
+113 About ninety civil servants were investigated, half of them in the Post Office.
+114 The possibility of servants of the Crown being engaged in subversion created more excitement than the absolute numbers involved, which were very small given the size of the Irish civil service.
+The suspicion was that the few who were revealed to have been actively engaged in 1916 were merely the tip of the iceberg of civil service disaffection and that many more lay concealed below the surface.
+There were immediate protests, especially from J.A.
+Pease in the Irish Post Office, at the deportation on the flimsiest evidence of many postal staff.
+In some civil service cases it is clear that Sankey's inquiries were very brief.
+James Kenny, a civil servant and member of the 4th battalion of the Volunteers active in the GPO garrison, was simply asked if he had any knowledge beforehand of the Rising and, on denying any such knowledge, was released.
+116 Internees who expressed defiance or refused to co-operate were simply continued in detention.
+117 Thus, except where there was evidence that the civil servant was in a leadership position, or was defiant, they were soon released.
 Naturally enough they then returned to their government offices, citing their release as evidence of their innocence of any wrongdoing.
 T.W.
-Russell accepted that Sankey's release of John Daly, an assistant agricultural overseer in DATI, exonerated him.
+Russell accepted that Sankey's release of John Daly, an assistant agricultural overseer in the DATI, exonerated him.
 He was reinstated in his post and paid the back money due since his arrest.
-Home Secretary Samuels immediately ordered his suspension dryly noting that 'it does not necessarily follow that because this man was released from internment in England he is a fit person to be employed by the Crown'.
-80 The re-employment of these ex-internees, naturally enough, provoked the Irish Unionist MPs.
-In July Major Walter Guinness asked the prime minister about
+Home Secretary Samuel immediately ordered his suspension dryly noting that 'it does not necessarily follow that because this man was released from internment in England he is a fit person to be employed by the Crown'.
+118 The re-employment of these ex-internees, naturally enough, provoked the Irish Unionist MPs.
+In July Major Walter Guinness asked the prime minister about the clerks Patrick Kelly, Patrick Sheehan and Robert Rooney of the ILC, who had fought in the rebellion, had been released by Sankey and returned to the land commission, where they were cheered as returning heroes, and were once again put in receipt of government pay.
+However, the growing sympathy for the rebels was already affecting the interpretation of the Rising and Thomas Lundon, the Nationalist MP for East Limerick, immediately accused Unionists like Major Guinness of using the rebellion to 'drive Catholics out of every government post in Dublin'.119